samwalrus/mr_logic/README.md

 This project will explore the relationship between mendelian randomization and logic programming.

-See an example of logic programming for Mendelian inheritance here: http://cplint.eu/e/mendel.pl

-See a description of Mendelian randomization with various biases here: https://www.biorxiv.org/content/10.1101/602516v2 (Note that this will be updated in the next few days.
-Figure 1 is relevant).

 ## Potential activities

 **Task 1.** Write a probabilistic logic programme that simulates the biological structure underlying Mendelian randomization (MR)